vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # How to use it

 Reports under `/settlements/inbox` can be "deleted" (actually hidden) in order to keep track of already processed reports.

-They are deleted by using the `rm` command in SFTP or the delete function in your SFTP interface.
+Reports are deleted by using the `rm` command in SFTP or the delete function in your SFTP interface.

 Reports under `/settlements/archive` cannot be removed.